unlock-protocol/unlock/unlock-protocol.com/blog/emergency-upgrade-1-3.md

   }
 ```

 These two calls are public and have no modifier.
-This means anyone can call them at any time.
+This means anyone can call them at any time on affected locks.

 We have a number of other `initialize` functions but they were all safe using one of the three techniques explained above.